Following the Dave Ramsey Plan (not really)

 I could not agree more with this statement.
 As pay down debt we make a point to give a certain amount of our income to charitable causes.
 The amount we give now isn’t as high as we’d like.
 We plan to at least double our contributions as soon as we reach baby step 7.
 There are so many worthwhile causes to give to in the world and I can’t wait to be able to give more.
 There is little in life that is more fulfilling than helping a person or cause genuinely in need.
 One of the reasons I am passionate about pursing financial freedom is not to be able to quit a job but to be able to give more.
 Baby Step 7 is all about turning from aggressively paying down debt to investing and giving.
 I am very excited about both.

-Summary of Our Dave Ramsey Plan
+Summary of Dave Ramsey’s Baby Steps

 Thanks for reading!
 If you enjoyed this article please consider following or subscribing to this blog.
 We currently keep this blog free from any advertisements or popups.